snymanje/Classes-In-Powershell-Example/README.md

 # Classes-In-Powershell-Example
 An introduction to using classes in Powershell

 The release of Powershell 5 added classes to help simplify the way we write powershell code.
 Classes brings Object-Oriented Programming to Powershell, it helps us encapsulate and localize variables and methods by creating objects.
 Current Powershell scripts have a few common problems like code duplication and encapsulation issues were you are forced to clear or rename variables.
-We can improve on this using Object-Oriented Programming.
+We can improve on this with the use of classes.
 Scripts that have hundreds of lines of code, can be split into modules using OOP.
 Lets create a simple script to demonstrate OOP in powershell.

-First we need to create a module where we will add the class.
-So create a new file and call it createFile.psm1 then add the code below and save the file.
+First you need to create a module for the class.
+So create a new file and call it createFile.psm1 then add the code below.

 ```
 class CreateFile {